 |Access to NHR tax scheme

-How can I apply for the D7 visa online in Portugal?
+Can I apply for the D7 visa online?

-You can’t apply for the D7 visa online in Portugal.
+No, you can’t apply for the D7 visa online.
 Instead, you need to start your application at your nearest Portuguese embassy or consulate, in either your country of citizenship or legal residence.

 How long does the D7 visa take?